staempfli/magento2-phpstorm-templates/README.md

 ## Installation

-**IMPORTANT:** Beware that this preferences overwrite the personal PHPStorm Preferences on your computer with the ones defined in this project
+**IMPORTANT:** Beware that the following steps overwrite the personal PHPStorm Preferences on your computer with the ones defined in this project

 1.- Create Backup from your current configuration, so you can recover it later on.